Everything worthwhile has a price.

 Research on transformational change across therapeutic, organizational, and personal development contexts consistently finds the same pattern.
 The successful transformations involved real sacrifices.
 The unsuccessful ones involved attempts to change without paying the actual price.
 The price is not negotiable.
 Anyone telling you growth is painless is either lying or has not done it themselves.
 (Related: The Cost of Comfort.)

-Chapter VWhat is the price of not growing compared to the price of growing?
+Chapter VIWhat is the price of not growing compared to the price of growing?

 The price of not growing is higher than the price of growing, paid in regret, unrealized potential, and the slow death of watching others become what you could have been.
 The price is not paid upfront.
 It is paid over a lifetime.
 In small installments of disappointment.
 Until the final payment of deep, unavoidable regret.

 Bronnie Ware's research on end-of-life regrets, published in The Top Five Regrets of the Dying (2011), documented that dying people consistently expressed regret about the lives they did not live, the selves they did not become, the risks they did not take.
-"I wish I had the courage to live a life true to myself" was the number one regret reported.
+"I wish I'd had the courage to live a life true to myself, not the life others expected of me" was the number one regret reported.
 The price of not growing is real.
 It is just invisible until the end.

 The choice is not between paying and not paying.
 It is between which price you pay.
 Growth costs discomfort, uncertainty, sacrifice, effort, failure.
 Stagnation costs regret, emptiness, unfulfilled potential, a smaller life than you could have lived.
 Neither is free.
 One leads somewhere.
 One leads nowhere.
 The math favors paying the growth price almost every time, once you see both columns of the invoice clearly.
 (Related: The Weight of Potential.)